German Cockroaches | Pest Control Sydney | Facts

-Micropest Control is one of Sydney's leading cockroaches and cockroach pest control companies.
-The following web page is designed to inform you the consumer about cockroaches, cockroach pest control, cockroach pictures, cockroach reproduction and cockroach identification.
-For Micropest cockroach control methods please refer to Pest Control Sydney.
+Micropest pest control Sydney is one of Sydney's leading German cockroaches and cockroach pest control companies, with offices in Artarmon, Berowra and Wahroonga.Established twenty years ago in Feb 2003.
+The following web page informs you, the consumer, about German cockroaches, cockroach pest control, cockroach pictures, cockroach reproduction and identification.

-The German cockroach is one of the most common roaches found in apartment houses, restaurants and hotels.
-German cockroach (eggs included) are "brought in” usually on mans belongings, luggage, boxes or packages.
-They produce the most eggs, have the shortest development cycle, best survival rate of the young, and the most adaptive feeding habits of most of the roaches.
+The German cockroach is one of the most common roaches found in an apartment houses, restaurants and hotels.
+German cockroach (eggs included) are "brought in", usually on mans belongings, luggage, boxes or packages.
+They produce the most eggs, have the shortest development cycle, the best survival rate of the young, and the most adaptive feeding habits of most roaches.

-Adults are half an inch long, light to medium brown with 2 dark distinctive strips behind the head.
-The young are wingless, smaller and much darker in colour, with a light stripe on their backs.
+Adults are half an inch long, light to medium brown, with two distinctive dark stripes behind the head.
+The young are wingless, smaller and darker in colour, with a light stripe on their backs.

 Habits and Biology

-Cockroaches are rather flattened insects, oval in outline, mostly brown to almost black in colour, usually but not always with wings covering the body and with very long antennae.
-When active they scurry about, seldom resorting to flight even when fully winged.
+Cockroaches are rather flattened insects, oval in outline, mostly brown to almost black, usually but not always with wings covering the body and with very long antennae.
+When active, they scurry about, seldom resorting to flight even when fully winged.
 Most species, and all the important ones, are nocturnally active, resting in dark hiding places during the day.

-There are many different species found mostly under logs, stones, bark or among leaf litter.
-They are most common in forest country but can also be seen in numbers in woodheaps and some small colourful species may be seen on foliage in the garden.
-However these are of no importance; only those very few species which have adapted themselves to living on the food and wastes of humans are pests.
+Many species are found, mostly under logs, stones, bark, or leaf litter.
+They are most common in forest country but can also be seen in numbers in wood heaps, and some small colourful species may be seen on foliage in the garden.
+However, these are of no importance; only those very few species which have adapted themselves to living on the food and wastes of humans are pests.
 Two or three species have become even more successfully dependent on humans than the housefly and are no longer found under natural conditions.
-With minor climatic limitations these species are almost as widely distributed around the world as are humans.
+With minor climatic limitations, these species are almost as widely distributed around the world as are humans.
 As with rats, ships have provided mobile human environments suitable for their dispersion to all quarters of the globe.
-Nowadays aircraft can serve the same purpose.
+Nowadays, aircraft can serve the same purpose.

-Cockroaches are regarded as loathsome creatures but although they are potentially capable of transmitting diseases of a similar nature to those carried by flies their activities are such that this would rarely occur.
-There have probably been circumstances in the past where conditions of squalor have been such that people, their food, their excrement and Cockroaches have existed in intimate association.
+Cockroaches are regarded as loathsome creatures, but although they are capable of transmitting diseases of a similar nature to those carried by flies, their activities are such that this would rarely occur.
+There have probably been circumstances in the past where squalor conditions have been such that people, their food, their excrement and cockroaches have existed in intimate association.
 Given these conditions, disease transmission is certainly possible, the significant factor, as with flies, being the exposure of excrement in very close proximity to the other ordinary activities of human living.
-The liking of domestic cockroaches for human fecal material is very strong, their ability to be contaminated by disease organisms has been amply demonstrated and cockroaches taken from suspect environments have been found to be naturally infected.
-In other words there is a potential for disease transmission but because cockroaches do not normally move readily from infective material to foodstuffs this potential is not of major significance.
+The liking of domestic cockroaches for human fecal material is very strong.
+Their ability to be contaminated by disease organisms has been amply demonstrated, and cockroaches taken from suspect environments have been found to be naturally infected.
+In other words, there is a potential for disease transmission, but because cockroaches do not normally move readily from infective material to foodstuffs, this potential is not of major significance.

-Because their role in disease transmission is of little consequence and because their activities after lights are out pass relatively unnoticed cockroaches tend to be ignored or simply tolerated.
-This should not be since to the sanitarian, in relatively advanced communities, cockroaches serve as an indicator of standards of domestic and institutional hygiene.
+Because their role in disease transmission is of little consequence, their activities after lights out pass relatively unnoticed cockroaches tend to be ignored or tolerated.
+This should not be since, to the sanitarian, in relatively advanced communities, cockroaches serve as an indicator of domestic and institutional hygiene standards.

 Cockroaches are difficult to control because of the inaccessibility of the hiding places which we provide for them by our haphazard methods of food storage or construction of kitchen fittings.
-On top of this our carelessness sometimes, uncleanliness at other times, provides them with necessary food.
+On top of this, our carelessness sometimes, uncleanliness at other times, provide them with necessary food.
 Forethought in these matters could do much to prevent the establishment of cockroach problems.

-In New South Wales the cosmopolitan American cockroach, Periplaneta americana, is the most widely distributed, and typically the most frequently occurring in important infestations. lt is the cockroach very often seen in homes, and the cockroach of sewers.
-However, in the last decade or so in Sydney, Periplaneta fuliginosa (similar to P. americana but black-brown in colour) and Periplaneta australasiae (similar to P. americana but with a yellow "epaulet" on the base of each forewing) have become quite common in some areas, and may be seen inside and outside homes and other buildings.
-Isolated infestations of the German roach, Blatella germanica, also cosmopolitan, occur but these are discrete infestations of individual buildings, usually heated, and sewers are in no way involved.
-A third cosmopolitan species, Blatta orientalis is only known to occur in the Broken Hill area and has not so far become a major pest species in this country.
-A similar native species, at times incorrectly identified as the preceding, is Shawella couloniana which occasionally establishes very minor infestations in houses adjacent to bushland.
-There are other native species which are seen in houses because they are attracted to light at night.
-These, however do not colonise in the home.
+In New South Wales, the cosmopolitan American cockroach, Periplaneta americana, is the most widely distributed and typically the most frequently occurring in significant infestations.
+It is the cockroach very often seen in homes and the cockroach of sewers.
+In the last decade or so in Sydney, Periplaneta fuliginosa (similar to P. Americana but black-brown) and Periplaneta australasiae (similar to P. Americana but with a yellow "epaulette" on the base of each forewing) have become quite common in some areas, and may be seen inside and outside homes and other buildings.
+Isolated infestations of the German roach, Blatella germanica, also cosmopolitan, occur, but these are discrete infestations of individual buildings, usually heated, and sewers are in no way involved.
+A third cosmopolitan species, Blatta orientalis, is only known to occur in the Broken Hill area and has not so far become an important pest species in this country.
+A similar native species, at times incorrectly identified as the preceding, is Shawella couloniana which occasionally establishes minor infestations in houses adjacent to bushland.
+Other native species are seen in houses because they are attracted to light at night.
+These, however, do not colonise in the home.

-Effective control of cockroach infestations depends on an understanding of important aspects of their biology and behaviour.
+Effective control of cockroach infestations depends on an understanding of essential aspects of their biology and behaviour.

 ln the control of cockroaches non-residual insecticides are of less than limited value.
-Before residual insecticides became available strategically placed dusts, especially sodium fluoride, which could be made even more effective by the addition of pyrethrum powder, were probably more useful than most other means of keeping cockroach populations at a low level.
+Before residual insecticides became available, strategically placed dust, especially sodium fluoride, which could be made even more effective by adding pyrethrum powder, was probably more useful than most other means of keeping cockroach populations at a low level.
 Residual insecticides made a dramatic improvement when used without regard for possible contamination of foodstuffs or utensils.
-Currently there are proprietary products sold for cockroach control in domestic situations, either as aerosol “surface sprays" or as powders in "puffer" packs.
+Currently, there are proprietary products sold for cockroach control in domestic situations, either as aerosol surface sprays" or as powders in "puffer" packs or gels.
 These typically contain pyrethroid with residual activity (e.g. permethrin), sometimes with another compound to provide a flushing action (e.g. dichlorvos or pyrethrins) so that the cockroaches may come in greater contact with the residual insecticide.

-However, we must take into consideration the toxic hazards of the insecticides we use. ln organisations which can dictate the control techniques to be employed some insecticides fall under an outright ban such as “must not be used wherever there is any possibility of food or utensil contamination", in other words in kitchens, pantries and foodstores.
-Such edicts stem from the inevitable degree of carelessness or ignorance in the unknown human elements involved.
-Any recommendations must thus incorporate the provision that foodstuffs, utensils and preparation surfaces must not be contaminated by any residual insecticides. lf this is adhered to, and the following points taken into consideration, moderately toxic insecticides may still be employed:
+However, we must take into consideration the toxic hazards of the insecticides we use.
+In organisations that can dictate the control techniques to be employed, some insecticides fall under an outright ban such as must not be used wherever there is any possibility of food or utensil contamination", in other words, in kitchens, pantries and food stores.
+Such mandates stem from the inevitable degree of carelessness or ignorance in the unknown human elements involved.
+Any recommendations must thus incorporate the provision that any residual insecticides must not contaminate foodstuffs, utensils and preparation surfaces.
+If this is adhered to, and the following points are taken into consideration, moderately toxic insecticides may still be employed: